 SIGN OF INTERROGATION

-- The sign of interrogation/question mark is used after sentence which ask questions.
+The sign of interrogation/question mark is used after a sentence that asks questions.

 - Have you done your duty?

-- Why do you take pleasure in giving pain to other person?
+- Why do you take pleasure in giving pain to another person?

 - Hurrah!
 We have won the match.